-In this paper, we argue that firms politically connected to a previous authoritarian regime can use corporate philanthropy to hedge against the risk of democratic transition, which presents them with a dilemma.
-The political connections through which they obtained competitive advantages become liabilities once the regime they were connected to loses power.
-Antigovernment mass protests can expose the regime's collusive practices and signal that the regime may not retain power for long.
-Thus, such protests can prompt connected firms to engage in corporate philanthropy to shore up their social-political legitimacy, hoping to be treated more leniently after power shifts to the opposition.
+We have argued that firms politically connected to a previous authoritarian regime can use corporate philanthropy to hedge against the risk of democratic transition.
+Political connections present a dilemma, as the ties through which firms obtain competitive advantages can become liabilities once the regime they were connected to loses power.
+Anti-government mass protests can expose the regime's collusive practices and signal that the regime may not retain power for long.
+Thus, such protests can prompt connected firms to engage in corporate philanthropy to shore up their sociopolitical legitimacy, as they hope to be treated more leniently after power shifts to the opposition.
 This strategy is desirable as it is directly under the firms' control, can be deployed promptly, and will not irritate the incumbent government.
 Our investigation into Taiwanese firms' philanthropic donations before and after the Sunflower Movement supported our theory.
-Firms connected to the KMT government increased their donations in the period after the Sunflower Movement to a greater extent than non-KMT-connected firms.
-The donations were higher for KMT-connected firms in cities where KMT politicians were replaced and where there were more NGOs.
+Firms connected to the KMT government increased their donations in the period after the Sunflower Movement to a greater extent than did non-KMT-connected firms.
+The donations were higher for KMT-connected firms in cities where KMT politicians faced stronger contestation and where there were more NGOs.

-Consistent with our argument that firms cannot easily change their political affiliations, our supplementary analyses showed that after the Sunflower Movement, KMT-connected firms did not cut their ties with the KMT or build new ties with the DPP.
+Consistent with our argument that firms cannot easily change their political affiliations, our supplementary analyses showed that after the Sunflower Movement, most KMT-connected firms did not cut their ties with the KMT or build new ties with the DPP.
 We found that building new ties with the DPP became more difficult.
-After further investigating the types of donations, we found that most went to public welfare causes rather than to political causes related to the regime.
-After the regime fell, KMT-connected firms that had made extensive philanthropic donations experienced less of a reduction in government procurements and received more positive market returns than firms that made fewer donations.
-These findings contribute to political economy research into democratic transition, suggest a new link between strategic CSR and CPA, and extend signaling theory to social movement research.
-Below, we elaborate on these contributions, discuss our limitations, and consider future research directions.
+After investigating the types of donations, we found that most went to public-welfare causes rather than to political causes related to the old or new regime.
+We also found that KMT-connected firms that were deeply embedded in the KMT networks or had been convicted by the DPP donated even more after the mass protest.
+These findings contribute to political economy research into democratic transition, suggest a new link between strategic CSR and corporate political activity, and extend signaling theory to social movement research.
+Below, we elaborate on these contributions, discuss our study's limitations, and consider future research directions.